FAQ from Instructors

 What happens if we disagree?

 Reasonable people can differ on the interpretation of academic integrity.
-There is a lot of "grey area" in all of student misconduct, and there are some circumstances in which Student Rights & Responsibilities will disagree with a reporting faculty member's allegation.
-In those cases, we will be extremely transparent in why we disagree, and at the end of the day, it is the reporting faculty member who assigns the grade, and Student Rights & Responsibilities will never offer an opinion on a student's grade, unless explicitly asked for past/best practices.
+There is a lot of "grey area" in all of student misconduct, and there are some circumstances in which Student Rights & Responsibilities will disagree with a reporting instructor's determination.
+If the student does appeal the instructor's determination, and OSRR does not confirm the incident of academic dishonesty determined by the instructor, the student can then go the the Fairness Board to pursue a grade change.
+In those cases, OSRR will be extremely transparent with the instructor, maintain communication with the instructor throughout the process, and explain the reason for OSRR's outcome.